casper-network/docs-archive/dapp-dev-guide/workflow/undelegate.rst

 - ``node-address`` - <HOST:PORT> Hostname or IP and port of node on which HTTP service is running [default:http://localhost:7777]
 - ``secret-key`` - Path to secret key file
 - ``chain-name`` - Name of the chain, to avoid the deploy from being accidentally or maliciously included in a different chain

     - The *chain-name* for testnet is **casper-test**
     - The *chain-name* for mainnet is **casper**

 - ``session-path`` - The path to where the ``delegate.wasm`` is located
 - ``session-arg`` - The arguments to the ``delegate`` execution

-    - The argument ``validator`` is the public key of the validator to whom the tokens will be delegated to
+    - The argument ``validator`` is the public key of the validator from whom the tokens will be undelegated
-    - The argument ``amount`` is the amount of tokens to be delegated
+    - The argument ``amount`` is the amount of tokens to be undelegated
-    - The argument ``delegator`` is the public key of the account delegating tokens to a validator
+    - The argument ``delegator`` is the public key of the account undelegating tokens from a validator

-**Note**: There is an optional ``--ttl`` field that also specifies the duration of time for which the deploy will be valid.

 Asserting the undelegation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-We can use the Rust Casper client to generate an RPC request to query for the auction state.
+We can use the Casper command line client to generate an RPC request to query for the auction state.
 The subsequent RPC response will confirm that the undelegation request was successfully executed.